Trump's tweets Tuesday celebrated regional nations cutting diplomatic ties with Qatar

-WASHINGTON — Amid diplomatic turmoil in the Middle East, President Donald Trump fired off another news cycle-setting series of Twitter missives Tuesday morning celebrating several regional nations cutting diplomatic ties with Qatar.
+WASHINGTON — Amid diplomatic turmoil in the Middle East, President Donald Trump suggested Tuesday that his recent visit influenced several regional neighbors to isolate Qatar, home to an important United States military base, over terrorism.

-On Monday, Saudi Arabia, Bahrain, Egypt, and the United Arab Emirates cut ties with Qatar, touching off diplomatic turmoil in the region over accusations that Doha was supporting terror and destabilizing the region.
-The move comes on the heels of Trump's visit to the region — a trip he indicated he feels is paying off.
+On Monday, Saudi Arabia, Bahrain, Egypt, and the United Arab Emirates cut diplomatic ties with Qatar, accusing Doha of supporting terror and destabilizing the region.
+Trump's statements on Twitter indicated that he supports the decision and views it as evidence of his trip's success.

-“So good to see the Saudi Arabia visit with the King and 50 countries already paying off.
-They said they would take a hard line on funding…extremism, and all reference was pointing to Qatar.
-Perhaps this will be the beginning of the end to the horror of terrorism!” he tweeted Tuesday morning.

 During Tuesday's press briefing, White House Press Secretary Sean Spicer said the tweets push a "message of toughness on terror financing," while not taking sides.
 The White House hopes to see the issue "de-escalated" and "resolved immediately," he said.

+Related: Qatar and Its Neighbors Have Been At Odds Since the Arab Spring

-But even with the White House's attempts at clarification, Trump's tweets present several questions as to how the move impacts the U.S. military base in Qatar, as well as how the diplomatic stress serves American priorities and goals in the region.
+But even with the White House's attempts at clarification, Trump's statements raise questions as to how the move impacts the U.S. military base in Qatar, as well as how the diplomatic stress serves American priorities and goals in the region.

 A National Security Council spokesman didn’t return NBC News’ request for comment on the administration’s plans in the Middle East as they relate to this issue.

-Secretary of State Rex Tillerson, who said he has long been familiar with Qatari leadership, said Tuesday at a press conference in New Zealand that there are a number of issues that have led to the frustration among regional leaders and their cutting of diplomatic ties with Doha.
-He pointed out that all of the Gulf nations need to take actions to fight extremism and terrorism.
+Secretary of State Rex Tillerson, who said he has long been familiar with Qatari leadership, said Tuesday at a press conference in New Zealand that there are a number of issues that have led to the frustration among regional leaders and the ultimate decisions to cut diplomatic ties with Doha.
+He pointed out that all of the Gulf nations need to take action to fight extremism and terrorism.

 In October, the American Embassy in Qatar issued a statement saying "The United States Government enjoys a close and ongoing relationship with the Government of Qatar in combating terrorist financing and supports Qatar’s efforts to deny terrorist financiers access to its financial system.
 The United States appreciates Qatar’s role as a coalition partner in the fight against ISIL."